joakimfors/PyMasVis/README.md

 - NumPy
 - SciPy
 - Matplotlib
+- pyspotify

 FFmpeg is required for anything other than WAV files.

 ## Usage

 Analyse a file by running `python src/pymasvis/analyze.py filename`.
 The result will be output to `filename-pymasvis.png`.
+Spotify analysis is done by running `python src/pymasvis/analyze.py -u username -p password spotify_link`.
+Result when using Spotify is output to current working directory.

 ## Notes